rsharifnasab/my-teaching/git/README.md

 # Git HEAD

-+ a pointer to a commit
++ Pointer to a commit
-+ the current state of working dir
++ Current state of the working dir
-+ where are the other commits?
++ Where are the other commits?

 ![bg fit right](https://static.javatpoint.com/tutorial/git/images/git-head.png)